dotnet/msbuild/documentation/ProjectReference-Protocol.md

 ## Who this document is for

 This document describes that process, including what is required of a project to be referenceable through a `ProjectReference`.
-It is intended for for MSBuild SDK maintainers, and those who have created a completely custom project type that needs to interoperate with other projects.
+It is intended for MSBuild SDK maintainers, and those who have created a completely custom project type that needs to interoperate with other projects.
 It may also be of interest if you'd like to see the implementation details of references.
 Understanding the details should not be necessary to _use_ `ProjectReferences` in your project.

 ## Targets related to consuming a reference